 It only rains when you’re on your way out the door, glance at the umbrella, and go, ” ¯\_(ツ)_/¯”.
 They only put extra tomatoes on your sandwich when you forget to mention you don’t like tomatoes and then think, “eh, it’s probably fine.”
 Murphy’s Law is real, y’all.
 It’s basically the non-human embodiment of the Allstate Mayhem guy.

 Don’t be the person with a soggy tomato sandwich; instead, be psychic and plan ahead for every possible scenario.
 Adhere to one of my favorite phrases: It’s better to have it and not need it than need it and not have it.
 Going on a hike?
 Pack bug spray and extra towels!
 Camping?
 Bring a sweatshirt and extra fleece blankets!
 Pack ahead of time so you 1: don’t forget anything and 2: so you’re not trying to pack everything last minute.
 It may be a long weekend, but not so long that you want to spend half of your time scrambling to get things together.

 Bring Enough Snacks & Dranks for Everyone

 Avoid the hangry: feed your friends.
-Listen, if you’re gonna have a soggy tomato sandwich, at least bring enough for everyone.
 Remember that whole rule when you were in Kindergarten that went, “don’t bring food to class unless you have enough to share”?
 Turns out, they were right.
 You can bring those lemon Luna bars for just yourself…but maybe throw in a few extra for the group.